solo-io/dev-portal-starter/README.md

    mkdir portal-test && cd portal-test && npx tmplr solo-io/dev-portal-starter#main
    ```

 2. Create a `.env.local` file in the `projects/ui` folder.
 Replace environment variable values to match your Gloo Platform Portal and oauth provider's installation.
-This file is ignored by git.
+This file is ignored by Git.

    ```shell
    VITE_PORTAL_SERVER_URL="/v1"